opensearch-project/OpenSearch/sandbox/REMOVE-ENFORCEMENT-PASS-ANALYSIS.md

 plumb a `PlannerContext` override so a rule can read a test-lowered value the way the pass reads its explicit parameter.
 Adding a per-stage cost term is the principled fix but is its own project, and it would change every strategy decision — it needs the TPC-H sweep as a guard, not just unit tests.

+---

+## STEP 3b-ii RESOLVED (commit `e471603eb9b`) — was a 2-test cost race, not a broad regression

+### What the failures actually were

+Both new failures are in `AggregateSplitCostTests` (`testFourPredicateFilterBelowCountByKey_2shard`, `testSevenPredicateFilterBelowAvgByKey_2shard`), and both are category **(a) different-but-valid plan** — NOT a dead end, NOT semantically wrong:

+- The new plan is `OpenSearchAggregate(mode=SINGLE)` directly over `OpenSearchExchangeReducer`, i.e. the input IS gathered.
+- `OpenSearchAggregate.computeSelfCost:329-331` prices `SINGLE` over non-singleton input at **infinite cost**, so an unsplit aggregate can never read partitioned input and under-count.
+Correctness is not at stake in either shape.

+Mechanism: claiming the alternative materializes a `SINGLE`-over-`coordSingleton` subset that did not previously exist, so the split rule re-fires there and emits `singleOnSingleton`.
+Volcano then costs both legal plans and picks the cheaper.
+These are the ONLY two tests in the suite that stub `when(table.getRowCount()).thenReturn(100d)`, and their own javadoc says the estimate is deliberately driven to "the 1.0 floor" so that "without the gate the coordinator-PARTIAL wins on cost" (`AggregateSplitCostTests.java:188-195`).
+At 1 estimated row a two-phase aggregate is pure overhead, so the gather legitimately wins by ~1.1 cost units.
+The edit removed exactly the gate those tests pin.

+### Shipped: the principled narrowing

+Claim the SINGLETON alternative only when `shouldSkipPartialFinalSplit(this)` — i.e. only for aggregates that CANNOT be split (STATE_EXPANDING / DISTINCT / cross-family non-prefix).
+For those, gather-then-run- SINGLE is the only correct shape, so it can never out-compete a two-phase alternative because none exists.
+Measured **10 failures** (baseline), and verified NOT dead code: the branch fires 5x across the suite.

+Deliberately did NOT take the alternative options — updating the 2 goldens would weaken a gate that exists for a real cost hazard, and the unconditional version buys nothing extra today since the pass's `splitAggregate` still owns the splittable cases.

+### Also invalidated: the "fix it via step 2'" suggestion

+The subagent proposed that step 2' (floor as cost) subsumes this.
+It does not — step 2' is independently INVALIDATED (see the section above): with the floor neutralized, cost distributes a 1,000-row join and `testEnforcementPass_smallJoinBelowFloorStaysCoordCentric` fails.
+The cost model has no per-stage term, so it cannot express "too small to distribute" at any row count.